jmfcool/jmfcool.js/README.md

 ### Setting Version

-The commands below sets the version in package.json and creates a tag to push to the repository to create a release.
+The commands below sets the version in package.json and creates a tag to push to the repository.

 ```
 gulp git